 9. Grab a Pumpkin Cheesecake Pie with Praline at Cake & Loaf

-Local from-scratch bakery Cake & Loaf has an popular fall menu, well worth the drive to Hamilton.
-Among their most popular items this year is this Pumpkin Cheesecake Pie with Praline with a buttery graham cracker crust filled with silky smooth pumpkin cheesecake filling, drizzled in a rich white chocolate and sprinkled with delicious house-made praline.
+Local from-scratch bakery Cake & Loaf has a popular fall menu, well worth the drive to Hamilton.
+Past hits have included Pumpkin Cheesecake Pie with Praline with a buttery graham cracker crust filled with silky smooth pumpkin cheesecake filling.

 10. Visit a Pumpkin Patch with a View

 The scenic 120-acre Glen Drummond Farm centres around the sprawling Dyments pumpkin patch, but there's a lot more to see and do here including a mouth-watering bakery and a stunning view from the edge of the Niagara Escarpment.